software-mansion/starknet.py/docs/migration_guide.rst

 Overlook of the changes
 -----------------------

-0.4.0 brings support for the `starknet rpc interface <https://github.com/starkware-libs/starknet-specs/blob/606c21e06be92ea1543fd0134b7f98df622c2fbf/api/starknet_api_openrpc.json>`_.
+0.4.0 brings support for the `Starknet rpc interface <https://github.com/starkware-libs/starknet-specs/blob/606c21e06be92ea1543fd0134b7f98df622c2fbf/api/starknet_api_openrpc.json>`_.

 This required us to introduce some big changes to the clients.
 API methods has remained mostly the same, but their parameters changed.
 Also, we've introduced custom dataclasses for every endpoint, that are simplified from these from ``cairo-lang`` library.

-This provides uniform interface for both starknet gateway (only supported way of interacting with starknet in previous StarkNet.py versions), as well as JSON-RPC.
+This provides uniform interface for both Starknet gateway (only supported way of interacting with Starknet in previous starknet.py versions), as well as JSON-RPC.

 Clients
 -------

 Client has been separated into two specialized modules.

-* Use :ref:`GatewayClient` to interact with StarkNet like you did in previous starknet.py versions
+* Use :ref:`GatewayClient` to interact with Starknet like you did in previous starknet.py versions
 * Use :ref:`FullNodeClient` to interact with JSON-RPC

 .. note::